Gustavo Vaca-Diez

 OverviewAI-generated summary

-Gustavo Vaca-Diez's research focuses on developing and utilizing microphysiological systems, specifically valve-on-chip models, to investigate the progression of calcific aortic valve disease.
-His work has explored the roles of cell cycle progression, cholesterol metabolism, and protein homeostasis in the early stages of this condition.
+Gustavo Vaca-Diez's research focuses on developing and utilizing microphysiological systems, specifically valve-on-chip models, to study the progression of calcific aortic valve disease.
+His work investigates the roles of cell cycle progression, cholesterol metabolism, and protein homeostasis in the early stages of this condition.
+Additionally, he explores how physiological and pathological strain affects valve cells within these engineered systems, aiming to identify mechanosensitive pathways involved in disease development.

 Metrics